ewhicher/matter/content/collections/pages/home.md

         text: ', we design products and services that improve experiences, open new markets, and redefine categories.'
 card_one_text: 'Discover and prioritise the real world opportunities that you are uniquely positioned to solve'
 card_two_text: 'Design experiences that people love and bring them to market faster than you thought possible'
-card_three_text: 'We bring design, technology and content services to accelerate your mission'
+card_three_text: 'We bring design, technology and content services to catalyse a new phase of growth'
 hidden_text: 'We inject momentum into important projects and light fires in the bellies of the people and teams we work with.'
 logos:
   - basf-white-artworked.png